shmuelzon/esp32-ble2mqtt/README.md

 Characteristics supporting notifications will automatically be registered on and new values will be published once available.
 It's also possible to proactively issue a read request by publishing any value to the topic using the above format suffixed with '/Get'.
-Note that values are raw data rather than converted to strings and should be read as such.
+Note that values are strings representing a hexadecimal byte array and should be read as such.

 In order to set a GATT value, publish a message to a writable characteristic using the above format suffixed with `/Set`.
-Again, data is raw and not converted to a string.
+Again, data is a string of hexadecimal bytes.

 ## Compiling